About Lakota YouthStay

 - Wednesday: breakfast with host family, group lunch, photography class, visit to aquarium, dinner with host family

-- Friday: breakfast with hosts, visit to Fenway Park & Museum of Fine Arts, dinner with hosts
+- Friday: breakfast with hosts, visit to Spectacle Island or beach, dinner with hosts

-- Saturday: breakfast with host family, day trip to beach or whale watch, group cookout
+- Saturday: breakfast with host family, spend day with host family, group cookout

 - Sunday: breakfast with host family, art class, swimming at local pond, dinner with host family

-- Tuesday: breakfast with host family, trip to wildlife center, tour of ice cream factory, youth photo exhibit, final group dinner with hosts/volunteers, goodbyes.
+- Wednesday: breakfast with host family, sculpture class, tour of ice cream factory, reflection circle, youth photo exhibit, final group dinner/goodbyes with hosts

 Joy Harris Program Director Joy is an occupational therapist, world traveler, and outdoor enthusiast with a deep interest in the world, other cultures and nature.
 Her connection to Pine Ridge Reservation and the Lakota people begin in 2012 when she, along with a group from Sanctuary UCC, volunteered to work on building projects for a week on the reservation.
 That experience changed her perspective on life and deepened her interest in Native American issues in a profound way.
 She continues to volunteer on Pine Ridge each year and frequently organizes/leads groups of volunteers from her local community and beyond for a week of service to the people of Pine Ridge.
 Joy provides educational presentations on Lakota history, culture and volunteer opportunities in her local community at churches, libraries, schools and other local venues with the goal of increasing awareness of current issues affecting Native Americans.
 The Lakota YouthStay program idea was borne out of this passion and her commitment to provide opportunities that will inspire hope and a sense of purpose for Lakota youth.